mirrulations/mirrulations/docs/None_directories.md

 ### Possible Fixes:
 - Have client check for the commentOnDocumentID key and if that value is `null` then check for a docketID key and add the comment to the docketID directory directly, rather than the extra None dir in between.

+- Create a dummy directory for the "docket" id that normally prefixes a document or a comment as the base directory, even though the docket does not actually exist
 ---

 ## 2. No `DocketID` associated with Document Creates `None` Directory